Unlawful deduction of wages

 Our employment law solicitors have years of experience in helping employees to make claims for unlawful deduction of wages.
 We understand that underpayment or non-payment of wages can have severe consequences for employees, and you have the right to be paid correctly.

-Unlawful deduction of wages FAQs
+Unlawful Deductions FAQs

 If your employer fails to pay you on the dates agreed in your employment contract, they are in breach of contract, whereby late payment is illegal.